RobertsLab/project-gigas-carryover/lifestage_carryover/notebooks/Planning-20240228-sampling.md

 ## Experimental Design

 To test these hypotheses, we will conduct an acute stress exposure.
 Oysters were previously conditioned in fall 2023 (Oct-Nov) to either an ambient/control treatment (17°C, no mechanical stress) or a conditioning treatment (daily ramp to 25°C for 6 h daily with once weekly mechanical stress of juveniles and adults).
+Now, we will expose them to an acute stress of 32°C for 30 minutes.

 Here is the general approach we can use for the day: